dcajal/scppg/README.md

 ### License

-This project is licensed under the [MIT](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [MIT](LICENSE) License - see the LICENSE file for details.